deepthi-mohan/imdb_pytest_gui/README.md

 ## Installation
 ***
-For the project to run properly in any environment follow the below steps
+For the project to run properly in any environment(Windows/Mac/Linux) follow the below steps
 ```
-Precondition: Pyton Version 3.9.0 and pip: Version 21.0.1 should be pre installed
+Precondition: Python Version 3.9.0 and pip: Version 21.0.1 should be pre installed, Pycharm CE 2020.3.3

 Steps:
-1. Clone and extact project from git path: https://github.com/deepthi-mohan/imdb_pytest_gui
+1. Clone and extact project from git path: https://github.com/deepthi-mohan/imdb_pytest_gui.git
 2. Open project in Pycharm
 3. In Pycharm terminal run following commands: